 Domain of Logarithmic Functions

-The domain of the natural logarithm function ln(x) is x > 0.
-When solving logarithmic equations, it is crucial to check that the solutions fall within this domain to avoid extraneous or invalid answers.
+The domain of a logarithmic function ln(x) is x > 0 because the logarithm of zero or a negative number is undefined.
+When solving logarithmic equations, it is crucial to check that the solutions fall within this domain to reject extraneous or invalid answers.

 Recommended video: